trinodb/trino/docs/src/main/sphinx/installation/try-it.rst

 Start the Trino server
 ----------------------

-After you've pulled the container, you'll need to start your Trino server.
-You're going to make calls against this server (and it's data) throughout this guide.
+Start the Trino server with the following command.
+The Docker container includes connections to sample databases whose data you can query throughout this guide.

 .. code-block:: shell

-   docker run -p 8080:8080 --name trino trinodb/trino
+   docker run -p 8080:8080 --name trino-container trinodb/trino

-When the server is ready, you'll see this message:
+Look for the following message in the logs, which tells you the Trino server is ready:

 .. code-block:: text